 In On Stranger Tides, Blackbeard survived past his historical death at Ocracoke Inlet in 1718 and adopted a new flag.
 Jack addresses Blackbeard by referencing the real-life rumours of his death: “Beheaded they say.
 Still, your body swam three times around your ship, then climbed back onboard.”

 Blackbeard’s original flag is referenced however, both by the figurehead of the Queen Anne’s Revenge and the stained glass window in the captain’s cabin – though the latter is obscured in the film.
 Interestingly, it seems that Blackbeard’s original flag was adopted by one of the Pirate Lords in Pirates of the Caribbean: At World’s End.

 Why would the Royal Navy hire a pirate like Barbossa?

 Barbossa became a privateer in the employ of England – an opportunity which was offered to Jack by Lord Cutler Beckett in Pirates of the Caribbean: Dead Man’s Chest.
 Historically, it wasn’t unheard of for pirates to be pardoned in exchange for their services as a privateer.

 Why didn’t Barbossa cut the ropes wrapping around his leg instead of cutting his leg off?

-If he could have done that then he obviously would have.
+If he could have done that then perhaps he would have.
 It’s not hard to imagine a situation in which that wasn’t a viable option.

 How couldn’t they realise that it wasn’t the real Justice Smith at the beginning?